21j2jw9ssa/project-OS-process-monitoring-test/README.md

 ### How to run this program

 All the packages needed are listed in `requirements.txt`.

 The test harness uses `system_monitoring_test_runner.py` as the main entry point.

 That is, run the following commands in your terminal screen:
 ```
 pip install -r requirements.txt
 python system_monitoring_test_runner.py
 ```
 Note: `monitor.py` can also run independently to observe OS processes for a long time period.

 To run it, simply run the following commands in your terminal screen:
 ```
 python ./src/monitor.py
 ```

-The `monitor.py` program can be terminated pressing `Ctrl + C`.
+The `monitor.py` program can be terminated by pressing `Ctrl + C`.

 ## Why this design